Ho Chi Minh City (formerly Saigon) is one of the biggest highlights of any visit to Vietnam.

 An icy cold beer goes perfectly with Vietnamese food and the steamy weather, and while the big commercial Saigon and 333 brews work just fine, Vietnam is making a name for itself in the micro-brewing world.
 Grab a ‘beer flight’ and sample craft beers with Asian-inspired flavours at Pasteur Street Brewing, East West Brewing Co and Lac Brewing Co — where the ingredients defy the usual hops and yeast combinations to create true taste sensations.
 Even if you are not a beer lover, this may turn you into one!

 Rooftop bars are a staple feature of most Asian cities, and Ho Chi Minh City has its fair share of the action.
 Order a Wild Saigon and Asian Martini at the multi-coloured and very hip Chill Skybar.
-The Vertical Sky Bar is ideal if the weather is less than perfect, as it’s indoors with views that open up over the pool.
 Saigon Saigon at the Caravelle Hotel is the place to watch the sun set with a cocktail in hand, while Broma Not a Bar — which is a bar — is the perfect spot to enjoy craft beers and bespoke cocktails under the stars.

 If the view is more of a priority than the cocktails, head for the observation deck at the Bitexco Financial Tower.
 It offers the best panorama in the city.

-Sprawling Ben Thành Market is the largest in town, and as you would expect, sells everything from pegs to propaganda.
+Sprawling Ben Thành Market is the largest in town and sells everything from pegs to propaganda.
 However, if you’re after something specific, Ho Chi Minh City makes shopping a breeze with streets that specialise in one particular thing.
 Head to Nguyen Street for clothing, or if you’re handy on the Singer, select fabrics along Hai Ba Trung off Tan Dinh.
 Team your new outfit up with shoes from the stores on Ly Chinh Thang.
 Paintings make beautiful souvenirs but steer clear of Bui Vien Street in District 1.
 Tran Phu in District 5 offers a more local flavour.

 In terms of specific stores, L’Usine in District 1 is a super cool boutique with a coffee shop on the second floor.
 It stocks up-and-coming Vietnamese designers as well as trendy imports.
 Nguyen Cing Ti offers bespoke and off the rack creations that you won’t find anywhere else.
 Le Cong Kiev is a good option for antiques.

 Ho Chi Minh City is on the rise as a ‘dental tourism’ destination of choice for many, and why not, when you can get a new crown and a holiday for the price of one crown back home!
-Alternatively, pop in for a clean for around $20 AUD.
+Alternatively, pop in for a clean for around AUD $20.
 Do your research, and request an English-speaking dentist (if needed) when you book.